Israel strikes deeper into Lebanon as Hezbollah downs drone | Law-Order

 Israel strikes deeper into Lebanon as Hezbollah downs drone

-Israel mounted airstrikes west of the Lebanese city of Baalbek on Monday, killing at least two Hezbollah members, sources in Lebanon said, in its deepest attack yet into Lebanon since hostilities erupted with the Iran-backed group last October.
+Israel carried out airstrikes in Lebanon's Bekaa Valley on Monday, killing at least two Hezbollah members in its deepest attack yet into Lebanese territory since hostilities erupted with the Iran-backed group last October, sources in Lebanon said.
+The Israeli military said its warplanes had struck Hezbollah air defenses in the Bekaa Valley in response to the downing of an Israeli drone by the group earlier in the day.

-Israel mounted airstrikes west of the Lebanese city of Baalbek on Monday, killing at least two Hezbollah members, sources in Lebanon said, in its deepest attack yet into Lebanon since hostilities erupted with the Iran-backed group last October.
-The Israeli military said it was striking Hezbollah targets deep inside Lebanon but provided no further details.
-There was no immediate comment from Hezbollah.
+Israel carried out airstrikes in Lebanon's Bekaa Valley on Monday, killing at least two Hezbollah members in its deepest attack yet into Lebanese territory since hostilities erupted with the Iran-backed group last October, sources in Lebanon said.

+The Israeli military said its warplanes had struck Hezbollah air defenses in the Bekaa Valley in response to the downing of an Israeli drone by the group earlier in the day.
+There was no immediate comment from Hezbollah, which earlier said its fighters had shot down the drone using a surface-to-air missile.
+The violence marked an escalation of hostilities that have been fought in parallel to the war in Gaza, heightening the risks of further escalation between heavily armed adversaries that last went to war in 2006.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)